-When I first started playing Volleyball years ago, I found the rotations and positions very complicated.
+When I first started playing years ago, I found the rotations and volleyball positions very complicated.
 It almost made me want not to play the game at all.
 I just wanted to smash some volleys and win games.

 Well, rules are a part of the game to make it more enjoyable for everyone.
 So, I sat down and tried to learn as much as I could.
 I went through several different tactics and numerous combinations to improve myself.
-As a result, I improved as a player.
-I was able to carry out better strategies amidst games and win some essential points for my team.
+As a result, I improved as a player, and I was able to carry out better strategies amidst games and win some essential points for my team.

 But I didn’t want to stop there.